-Monthly meetings are typically held in the morning of the first Thursday of the month.
-York Administrators and curricular leaders are often invited to attend Academic Booster meetings.
-When possible, Academic Boosters organizes programming for an evening PTSA meeting once in the fall and once again in the spring.
-For those 2 months, the evening PTSA meeting will replace the usual first Thursday meeting of Academic Boosters.
+Monthly meetings are typically held at York on the first Thursday of the month, scheduled for the morning so that guest-speaker York Administrators and curricular leaders can most feasibly attend.
+However, Academic Boosters organizes programming for some evening PTSA meetings, at least once in the fall and once again in the spring.
+For those months, the evening PTSA meeting will replace the usual first Thursday meeting of Academic Boosters.

-See the website for meeting dates (york.elmhurst205.org/ABMeetingSchedule).
+See the website for meeting dates

+(https://york.elmhurst205.org/parentstudent-resources/ptsa/academic-boosters-ptsa/ab-meeting-schedule).